-If you have been diagnosed with cancer, a team of health professionals will work together to plan the treatment they feel is best for you.
-This team is called a multidisciplinary team (MDT).
+If you have been diagnosed with cancer, a team of specialists will meet to talk about the best treatment for you.
+They are called a multidisciplinary team (MDT).

 If you have a gynaecological cancer, you should be treated by a specialist gynaecological cancer MDT.
 Gynaecological cancers include:

 - cervical cancer

 - fallopian tube cancer

 MDTs are based in larger cancer centres, so you may have to travel for your treatment.
 They will meet to discuss and decide the best treatment for you.
 They will consider your own wishes too.

 - a gynaecological oncologist – a surgeon who specialises in gynaecological cancers